Cosmo-Tech/cosmotech-api-python-client/docs/ScenarioApi.md

     scenario_id = "scenario_id_example" # str | the Scenario identifier
     scenario_role = ScenarioRole(
         role="role_example",
-    ) # ScenarioRole | the new Scenario default security.
+    ) # ScenarioRole | This change the scenario default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the scenario.

     # example passing only required values which don't have defaults set
     try: